mcclure/emily/doc/manual.md

 Objects have a "parent".
 This is what some languages call a "prototype".
 If a key is requested on an object, and the object does not have a value for that key, it will check the parent (which is literally the field `parent`).
 If the parent doesn't have it, it will then check *its* parent, and so on.
 If an object is reached in this chain with no parent and the key still has not been matched, this is a failure and the program will halt.

 Because objects are interchangeable with other functions, the parent can be a a closure.
+When invoked, the `.parent` closure will be treated like any other closure (e.g. `this` and `current` will be correct).

-### Assignments
+## Assignments

 There are two ways to set values on an object: `let` and `set`. **You should not directly use `.set` and `.let`.** You should use `=` which is a shorthand for `let` and `nonlocal` `=` which is a shorthand for `set`; see `=` above.
 However, if you are in a situation you need to call the functions directly, here is how they work: